openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 1. Also save third party dependencies under `/opt/openlookeng/resource`.
 That is, download all files from either `https://download.openlookeng.io/auto-install/third-resource/x86/` or `https://download.openlookeng.io/auto-install/third-resource/aarch64/`, depending on the machine's architecture.
 This should include 1 `OpenJDK` file and 2 `sshpass` files.

-1. If you plan to perform multi-node installation, and some nodes in the cluster have a different architecture type from the current machine, then also download the `OpenJDK` file for the other architecture, and save it under `/opt/openlookeng/resource/<arch>`, where `<arch>` is either `x86` or `aarch64`, corresponding to the other architecture.
+1. If you plan to perform multi-node installation, and some nodes in the cluster have a different architecture type from the current machine, then also download the `OpenJDK` file for the other architecture and save it under `/opt/openlookeng/resource/<arch>`, where `<arch>` is either `x86` or `aarch64`, corresponding to the other architecture.

 After all resources are available, execute below command to deploy single node cluster: